 As a lawyer, began his career as a public watchdog when he became a federal prosecutor.
 That was followed by becoming a Hamilton County judge, serving three courts for decades.

-A graduate of the Ohio Peace Officer Basic Training Program, Nadel fought crime as both a city and federal prosecutor before taking the bench.
+A graduate of the Ohio Peace Officer Basic Training Program, Nadel fought crime as both a city and federal prosecutor before taking the bench. office re

 Nadel’s experience and conservative leadership make him ideal to lead the Recorder’s Office.

 Nadel presided over the Pete Rose case against Major League Baseball in 1989 where the judge granted Rose’s request to prevent MLB from holding a hearing on allegations that Rose bet on baseball.
 Nadel also presided over the criminal case of Juvenile Court Judge Tracie Hunter.
 After she was convicted of a felony in her trial, Nadel sentenced Hunter to jail.